NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 3/Sturzstromer.md

   - name: ""

   - name: "[[Bestiary Ability Glossary/Tremorsense|Tremorsense (Precise) 120 feet, (Imprecise) 240 feet]]"
     desc: "  A sturzstromer's tremorsense is a precise sense out to 120 feet and an imprecise sense out to 240 feet.
-A sturzstromer can't sense anything beyond the range of its tremorsense.\n"
+A sturzstromer can't sense anything beyond the range of its tremorsense.\n\n* * *\n"

   - name: "Clutching Stones"
     desc: "  The sturzstromer's space is greater difficult terrain."